Coal Tar Detection in Road Binder

 When the QED is used by utility contractors, they are confident any arisings are correctly classified for WM3, minimising their liability.
 Where unplanned works are required, samples can be analysed on site during the excavation process.
 For planned works, cores are analysed at the contractor’s depot or sent to a lab that uses the QED.
 Sample turnaround is fast even if sent to a lab.
 The low per sample cost allows contractors to analyse individual bands of binder within a road surface without exceeding the usual low analytical budget.
 Coal tar containing binder is often found in discrete layers.
 By identifying which layers the coal tar is in, the contractor can specifically remove this material as hazardous.
 This reduces the overall tonnage of material sent to a hazardous waste facility and allows the rest to be recycled or used on the site as road base or backfill.
 This significantly reduces transport costs and the associated environmental impact of sending material to landfill.
 By getting rapid results the contractor can more efficiently manage the process, complete the job faster and significantly reduce costs, minimising the amount the taxpayer eventually pays.

 Using a QED significantly reduces the costs for utility contractors, speeds up road repairs, reduces the overall environmental impact of utility works and allows full compliance with current environmental regulations.
-A substantial benefit for taxpayers, road users and the environment.
+This approach provides a substantial benefit for taxpayers, road users and the environment.